ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/structures.md

 > **Tip** Underneath the hood, all CFML structures are based on the `java.util.Map` interface.
 So if you are coming from a Java background, structures are just HashMaps.

 As an analogy, think about a refrigerator.
 If we’re keeping track of the produce inside the fridge, we don’t really care about where in the fridge the produce is in or basically: **order doesn’t matter**.
 Instead we organize things by name, which are unique, and each name can have any value.
-Like the name *apples* might have the value 3, then the name *oranges* might have the value 1, and *carrots* the value 12.
-In this situation we’d use a hash.
+Like the name *grapes* might have the value 2, then the name *lemons* might have the value 1, and *eggplants* the value 6